bitcoin-sv/merchantapi-reference/README.md

   "callbackUrl":  "https://your.service.callback/endpoint",
   "callbackToken" : "Authorization: <your_authorization_header>",
   "merkleProof" : true,
+  "merkleFormat" : "TSC",
   "dsCheck" : true
 }
 ```

 To submit transaction in binary format use `Content-Type: application/octet-stream` with the binary serialized transaction in the request body.
-You can specify `callbackUrl`, `callbackToken`, `merkleProof` and `dsCheck` in the query string.
+You can specify `callbackUrl`, `callbackToken`, `merkleProof`, `merkleFormat` and `dsCheck` in the query string.

 If a double spend notification or merkle proof is requested in Submit transaction, the response is sent to the specified callbackURL.
 Where recipients are using [SPV Channels](https://github.com/bitcoin-sv/brfc-spvchannels), this would require the recipient to have a channel setup and ready to receive messages.
 Check [Callback Notifications](#callback-notifications) for details.